girijeshhs/cafe-pl/PROJECT_REPORT.md

 ### 3.1 Requirements Summary

-We collected needs from a typical café flow: capture customers, list products with prices, place orders with line items, print invoices, and see simple summaries such as top-selling items and totals per day.
-Basic expectations include fast lookups, straightforward menus, and input validation so staff avoid rework.
-Each requirement was tagged with a short test note to keep development and validation aligned.
+Requirements were gathered directly from the everyday tasks of a single-location café.
+The essential capabilities include capturing basic customer details, maintaining a product catalogue with names and prices, placing orders that contain multiple line items, and printing invoices that reflect those items accurately.
+Operational staff also requested simple summaries—such as daily totals and frequently ordered products—to help with end-of-day reconciliation.
+These needs define the minimum viable scope and avoid optional conveniences that would increase complexity without clear benefit to the target environment.

+Performance and usability expectations are modest but explicit.
+Lookups for customers and products should be responsive even on mid-range laptops, and menu navigation should be linear and predictable so new staff can learn the system quickly.
+Validation rules—such as enforcing positive prices and reasonable phone number formats—are treated as requirements because they prevent rework and reduce downstream corrections in the database.

+Each requirement was paired with a brief test note, for example “verify order total matches sum of line items” or “reject negative prices.”
+This pairing kept development aligned with validation and ensured that the implemented features could be demonstrated consistently.
+By keeping the requirement set compact and testable, the project preserved focus on core café operations instead of drifting toward broader retail features.

 ### 3.2 Feasibility and Risks

-The stack (Java 17, MySQL) runs on common laptops, so technical feasibility is straightforward.
-Key risks are database downtime, messy CSV imports, and limited training time.
-Mitigations include backups, small seed scripts, short how-to notes, and a “dry run” mode for testing imports without committing changes.
-Operationally, the plan assumes at least one staff member can restart the service and restore from a dump if needed.
+Technical feasibility rests on familiar, widely available tools: Java 17 for the CLI and MySQL for storage.
+Both run reliably on common lab or café laptops without specialised hardware, and neither requires cloud services.
+This reduces deployment friction and keeps the environment under the café’s direct control.
+The application’s modest CPU and memory needs align with this constraint, ensuring that responsiveness remains acceptable during typical usage.

+Several risks were identified early.
+Database downtime—whether from misconfiguration or power loss—could halt order entry; to mitigate this, regular SQL dumps are recommended and the application surfaces clear error messages when connections fail.
+Data quality risks emerge when importing legacy spreadsheets; a “dry run” mode for imports lets staff preview validation errors before committing changes.
+Training time is another risk because staff rotate; concise how-to notes and simple menu wording lower the onboarding burden.

+Operational assumptions include the availability of at least one staff member who can restart the application and restore from a backup if necessary.
+There is no assumption of continuous internet access, so all functionality runs locally against MySQL.
+By constraining the environment to what is realistically available on-site, the project reduces external dependencies and focuses on robustness within those bounds.

 ### 3.3 Models Used

-Lightweight models—use case list, context view, and ER diagram—kept the team aligned on entities (customers, products, orders) and their links before coding.
-Sequence notes documented typical flows (new customer → create order → add items → bill).
-These models are intentionally brief so they can be refreshed when future features like payments or loyalty points arrive.
+The analysis phase used a handful of lightweight models to align understanding before coding.
+A use case list enumerated core actions such as “add product,” “create order,” and “print invoice,” ensuring that each functional requirement had a clear operational expression.
+A context view showed the CMS in relation to the only external element—the MySQL database—reinforcing that no other services are in scope.

+An entity-relationship (ER) diagram mapped customers, products, orders, and order line items, clarifying primary keys, foreign keys, and cardinalities.
+This helped confirm that one order could contain many products and that products could appear across many orders without duplicating product records.
+Because the system is limited to a single café, the model deliberately excludes branches, delivery partners, or payment processors.

+Simple sequence notes captured the typical flow: a staff member selects “create order,” optionally adds or selects a customer, adds one or more products as line items, and then confirms to generate an invoice.
+Keeping these models brief makes them easy to update when modest enhancements are added, such as loyalty tracking or basic discounts, without needing to rework the entire analysis artefact set.

 ---